-Subject: Code of Ethics and Conduct Policy No: 129 Original Issue: 7/15/09 Last Revised: 9/18/2024 Last Reviewed: 9/18/2024 Page 5 of 10
+Subject: Code of Ethics and Conduct Policy No: 129 Original Issue: 7/15/09 Last Revised: 10/20/21 Last Reviewed: 10/20/21 Page 5 of 10

-- 6. Members of the Board of Directors shall complete a disclosure form, in a form approved by the Board, on an annual basis disclosing any potential conflicts of interest.
+- 3. Directors and employees having a financial interest in any property which the Cooperative acquires or having a direct or indirect financial interest in a major supplier, contractor, consultant, or other entity with which the Cooperative does business, must disclose such to the CEO and Board of Directors.
+This does not prohibit the ownership of securities in a publicly owned company except in a substantial amount by those in a position to materially influence or affect the business relationship between the Cooperative and such publicly owned company.
+Any other interest in or relationship with an outside organization or individual having business dealings with the Cooperative, which may be deemed a conflicted interest transaction, is prohibited if the interest or relationship might tend to impair the ability of the Directors or employees to serve the best interests of the Cooperative, unless approved by a majority of disinterested Board members, a majority of members of the Cooperative attending an annual or special meeting of the members, or is determined by the Board of Directors to be fair to the Cooperative. - 4.
+Members of the Board of Directors shall complete a disclosure form, in a form approved by the Board, on an annual basis disclosing any potential conflicts of interest.
 Such information shall be reviewed by the Board for disposition pursuant to this policy and Colorado law.
 Potential conflicts of interest arising in the time period between completion of the disclosure forms shall be disclosed by the Director when such potential conflict arises and be reviewed by the Board.
-If the Board of Directors determines that a conflict of interest exists, the conflicted Board member shall be prohibited from participating in discussions concerning the conflict of interest matter and in voting on the matter. - 7.
-A Director on the Board of Directors is required to disclose in writing when a decision before the Board could provide directly and as a proximate result of the decision a financial or other material benefit to the director (if the benefit is unique to that director and not shared by similarly situated cooperative members), a parent, grandparent, spouse, partner in a civil union, child, or sibling of the Director (if the benefit is unique to that person and not shared by similarly situated cooperative members), or an entity in which the Director is an officer or Director or has a financial interest unique to that Director. - 8.
-If this policy regarding conflicts of interest is inconsistent with any applicable law in effect at the time of the disclosure, the applicable law shall control. - G. Corporate Opportunities and Duty of Loyalty - 1.
-Directors and employees owe a duty to the Cooperative to advance the Cooperative's business interests when the opportunity to do so arises. - 2.
-Directors and employees are prohibited from taking, or directing a third party to take, a business opportunity that is discovered through the use of the Cooperative's property, information, or position, unless the Cooperative has already been offered the opportunity and turned it down.
+If the Board of Directors determines that a conflict of interest exists, the conflicted Board member shall be prohibited from participating in discussions concerning the conflict of interest matter or in voting on the matter. - 5.
+A Director on the Board of Directors is required to disclose in writing when a decision before the Board could provide directly and as a proximate result of the decision a financial or other material benefit to the director (if the benefit is unique to that director and not shared by similarly situated cooperative members), a parent, grandparent, spouse, partner in a civil union, child, or sibling of the Director (if the benefit is unique to that person and not shared by similarly situated cooperative members), or an entity in which the Director is an officer or Director or has a financial interest unique to that Director.

-Subject: Code of Ethics and Conduct Policy No: 129 Original Issue: 7/15/09 Last Revised: 9/18/2024 Last Reviewed: 9/18/2024 Page 6 of 10
+Subject: Code of Ethics and Conduct Policy No: 129 Original Issue: 7/15/09 Last Revised: 10/20/21 Last Reviewed: 10/20/21 Page 6 of 10